nhurion/hello-vaadin-heroku/README.md

 If you never used heroku before, install the [toolbelt](https://toolbelt.heroku.com/) and [create an account](http://heroku.com/signup).

-Just clone this repository and type
+Clone this repository
+    git clone git@github.com:nhurion/hello-vaadin-heroku.git

+Create the heroku stack that will receive the application

     heroku create --stack cedar